 In July 2019, the Company closed an underwritten public offering of 7,475,000 shares of its common stock at a public offering price of \$18.50 per share, which included 975,000 shares of the Company's common stock resulting from the full exercise of the underwriters' option to purchase additional shares at the public offering price, less underwriting discounts and commissions (the "July 2019 Follow-on Offering").
-The net proceeds to the Company, were from the July 2019 Follow-on Offering expenses payable by the Company, were approximately \$129,500.
+The net proceeds to the Company from the July 2019 Follow-on Offering, after deducting underwriting discounts and commissions and other offering expenses payable by the Company, were approximately \$129,500.